liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-long-onedrive-urls.md

 There are two limitations in this report to be aware of:

 - FullURL has a limit of 260 characters.
-This is the file with the dependencies.
+This entry in the file has the dependencies.
 To remediate if the FullURL is too long, either remove the file or move the file to a location closer to the root of the site collection.
 - DependencyDescription has a limit of 270 characters.
-This is the dependency associated with the FullURL.
+This entry is the dependency associated with the FullURL.
 To remediate the DependencyDescription, either remove the dependency or move the dependency closer to the root of the site collection.

 |Column |Description |
 |-------|------------|